devtron-labs/devtron/README.md

 ### :key: Devtron Dashboard

 By default, Devtron creates a Load Balancer.
-Use the following command to get the dashboard URL:
+Use the following command to get the dashboard URL.
+Please note it may take some time for cloud provider to provision the loadbalancer and in case of on-prem installation of kubernetes please use port-forward or ingress.

 ```text
 kubectl get svc -n devtroncd devtron-service -o jsonpath='{.status.loadBalancer.ingress}'